-St. Petersburg/ Gibbs Campus - 6605 Fifth Ave.
-N, St. Petersburg through the college's nationally recognized Applied Ethics Institute, College of Business, College of Computer and Information Technology, Child Development, Humanities and Fine Arts Music Industry/ Recording Arts, Mathematics, Natural Science, Social and Behavioral Science, Communications, College of Education, International Programs, Intercollegiate Athletic Departments and the A+ ranked St. Petersburg Collegiate High School.
+St. Petersburg/ Gibbs Campus

+- 6605 Fifth Ave.
+N, St. Petersburg

+The campus is home to almost 16,000 full- and part-time students.
+It offers a variety of classes through the college's nationally recognized Applied Ethics Institute, College of Business, College of Computer and Information Technology, Child Development, Humanities and Fine Arts Music Industry/Recording Arts, Mathematics, Natural Science, Social and Behavioral Science, Communications, College of Education, International Programs, Intercollegiate Athletic Departments and the A+ ranked St. Petersburg Collegiate High School.
 It features the acoustically sound, 310-seat Music Center and the Planetarium.
 The campus and its students are active in the community, and the fruit of a partnership between the City of St. Petersburg and the college is evident with the creation of the 50,000-square foot West St. Petersburg Community Library.